All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Body Composition and Confidence

-GH optimization often leads to favorable changes in body composition: reduced body fat and improved muscle tone.
+GH improvement often leads to favorable changes in body composition: reduced body fat and improved muscle tone.
 These physical changes can positively influence body image and self-confidence, which are important psychological components of sexual desire.

 Dosing and Administration